 All Sessions by Brian DowlingSee Full Agenda

-Impact Investments: Revise your Mission-Driven Impact Investment Strategies to Meet your Mandate
+Impact Investments: Ensure your Mission-Driven Impact Investment Strategies Meets your Mandate

 Organizations are re-thinking the way they are investing in causes closest to their missions.
 Create a business case for philanthropic investment to drive value and returns.
 Master the success factors to:

-- Focus on environmentally sustainable initiatives that scale and have a local impact
+- Focus on sustainable initiatives that scale and have a local impact

 - Engage in direct investment initiatives though syndicate partnerships that support impact investments